-The minimum separation between the bottom of a leach field and a vertical seepage pit(s) to the highest anticipated groundwater level is 5 feet and 10 feet, respectively.
+The minimum separation between the bottom of a leach field and a vertical seepage pit to the highest anticipated groundwater level is 5 feet and 10 feet, respectively.
 At the City's discretion, greater depth to groundwater separation may be required.
+If adequate depth to groundwater for use of OWTS cannot be met, supplemental treatment or connection to sewer shall be required at the discretion of the City.
 The City maintains information on groundwater levels provided by the MWA and water purveyors from public, private, and monitoring wells.
-The City in some cases may require soil borings from the applicant if existing data does not adequately identify the highest anticipated groundwater depth in the vicinity of the proposed project.
+In some cases the City may require soil borings from the applicant if existing data does not adequately identify the highest anticipated groundwater depth in the vicinity of the proposed project.
 The Development Services Department will determine if soil borings are necessary after their evaluation of the proposed project.